AlizHarb/filament-module-manager/README.md

 </div>

-Your support helps maintain and improve this package for the entire community! 🙏
+Your support helps maintain and improve this package! 🙏

+---

 ## 🐛 Issues & Support